Localization of Square Enix video games: Approach

 Before a translation is greenlit and translators are allocated for each language, the localization, quality assurance (QA) and marketing staff play through a build of the game and sometimes do a focus group study.
 The localization team's playthrough can sometimes take over 100 hours of gameplay.
 Once the company greenlights a localization project, a period of brainstorming starts in which glossary, style, naming schemes and fonts are chosen.
 During the translation phase, voiced sections are translated first.
 Text files are cross-checked by multiple translators and editors.
 The text is then integrated along with any graphic and sound changes, and the game goes to quality assurance.
 During a period of several weeks to up to three months, Japanese QA teams look for bugs while Western QA teams check linguistic issues.
 The localization team often re-plays the game during this phase, translates the manuals and help out on the guidebooks if these are made.
 Finally, the game is sent to the hardware manufacturers to be approved.

 Challenges for the localization teams include space limitation (due to data storage and/or on-screen space), achieving a natural dialogue flow despite multiple plot branches and script lines being stored out of order, and, when voiced footage is not re-recorded for lip movement, dealing with file length and lip-synch limitations.
 When the same team works on different games in a series such as Final Fantasy, they often need to adopt different writing styles depending on the setting of their games.
 Another point to consider is humorous elements that do not translate properly into English, and different cultural expectations about character interactions.
 The localization process depends on factors such as the development teams' wishes, as well as budget and schedule.
-Traditionally, translation usually started late in development or after the original Japanese release, but recent titles have been translated during initial development, making the translators appear more like additional planners or consultants and not just translators—this was the case for Final Fantasy XI, XIII, XIV and XV.
+Historically, translation started late in development or after the original Japanese release, but beginning with Final Fantasy VIII, titles are translated concurrently with initial development, making the translators function more like additional planners or consultants.
 A few titles, like The Bouncer, have actually been recorded in English first and then adapted to Japanese.
 The Last Remnant also adopted this approach, featuring motion-capture and dialogue synched to English rather than Japanese actors.
 This was done due to the company's wish to create a title for the international market.